 Whenever you bring a new hire into your business, there’s a whole load of information that you need to collect before their first day just to keep your company compliant with employment law.
 Right to Work documents, P45s, contracts of employment, next of kin, equal opportunities data...
 There are a lot of loose ends to tie up (and some potentially serious pitfalls if you forget).

-But with the right HR software, you can distil this messy and convoluted process into a single click.
-We’ve designed Charlie to deliver a fully compliant onboarding process for you, leaving you to focus on making the new employee feel welcome.
+But with the right HR software, you can distil this messy and convoluted employee onboarding process into a single click.
+We’ve designed Charlie to deliver a fully compliant process for you, leaving you to focus on making the new employee feel welcome.

 - Store all of your team's data, all in one place